boglesby/remove-unused-pdxtypes/README.md

 - For each PdxInstance value, recursively removes all in use PdxTypes from the set of existing PdxTypes
 - Deletes any remaining PdxTypes from the PdxTypes region

+In addition, it provides a client from which to load and delete JSON data and to run the function.
 ## Caveats and Comments
 Here are a few caveats and comments: